wevote/WebApp/docs/working/README_WORKING_WITH_WEB_APP.md

     (WebAppEnv) $ npm install
     (WebAppEnv) $ npm start

-Webpack will open a tab in your browser displaying the WebApp here:
+Webpack will open a tab in your browser, displaying the WebApp at:

     http://localhost:3000